 Coughs that persist often require medical management.
 One of the first steps towards this would be a comprehensive history taken by a doctor, followed by relevant tests based on an individual’s primary complaints.
 Most tests allow us to narrow down a few possible causes before finalizing a possible diagnosis.

 Tracking the color of sputum, length of the cough, as well as recording the sound of the cough have proven beneficial to identifying possible underlying causes.
 Innovation for the often-overlooked cough is opening wide the possibilities for diagnosis.
 Cough is a major health indicator.
-And, if tracked continuously, better diagnosis and patient-centric management would be possible.

 Dr. Michelle Frank is a healthcare consultant working in the FemTech space.
 Her work centers around building and fostering online women’s health communities.
 Read more about her latest work here.